 - Perform other duties as needed to support strategic plans for welcoming and supporting Princeton's international students, scholars and visitors.

 Knowledge, Skills and Abilities:

-Bachelor's degree required, plus a minimum of 5 years of experience in the field of international scholar regulatory advising.
-At least 2 years of international student advising experience.
+- Bachelor's degree required, plus a minimum of 5 years of experience in the field of international scholar regulatory advising.
+At least 2 years of international student advising experience preferred.

-US citizen or legal permanent residence required (for Dept. of Homeland Security RO, DSO qualification purposes).
+- U.S. citizen or U.S. legal permanent residence required at the time of hire (for Dept. of Homeland Security RO, DSO qualification purposes).

-Must be able to successfully pass a criminal background check, per federal regulations.
+- Must be able to successfully pass periodic criminal background checks, per federal regulations.